-As outlined in 45 C.F.R § 156.1110(a)(2), QHP issuers must demonstrate compliance with the patient safety standards for coverage beginning on or after January 1, 2018.
-QHP Issuers that contract with a hospital with more than 50 beds must verify that the hospital utilizes a patient safety evaluation system as defined in 42 CFR 3.2028 and has implemented a comprehensive person-centered discharge program to improve care coordination and health care quality for each patient.
+As outlined in 45 C.F.R § 156.1110(a)(2), QHP Issuers must demonstrate compliance with the patient safety standards for coverage beginning on or after January 1, 2017.
+QHP Issuers who contract with a hospital with more than 50 beds must verify that the hospital utilizes a patient safety evaluation system as defined in 42 CFR 3.2028 and has implemented a comprehensive person-centered discharge program to improve care coordination and health care quality for each patient.

-As part of AHCT certification for plan years beginning in 2018, QHP Issuers are required to demonstrate compliance with the patient safety standards as outlined in Federal regulations.
+As part of AHCT certification, QHP Issuers are required to demonstrate compliance with the patient safety standards as outlined in Federal regulations.
 AHCT will require an attestation that the Issuer has collected and is maintaining required documentation from their network hospitals.